rsdoiel/antenna/archives/2025/planet_2025.30.md

 ---

-## UN peacekeeping can work in a fractured world if there is political will
+## UN peace efforts can work in a fractured world if there is political will

 date: 2025-07-29, from: United Nations, Top Stories